 That changes today because I’m going to show you the top easy vegetables to grow for beginners.
 This list is almost fail-proof!

 Note: almost all vegetables need a little bit of love and attention, so don’t expect just to watch them flourish on their own.
 However, this list of easy vegetables to grow will give you the best garden with the least amount of time and effort.

 Top Easy Vegetables to Grow For the First Time Gardener

 If you’re wanting to try your hand at growing vegetables, the task can seem daunting (at first).
 You may find yourself with all kinds of questions swirling around your brain: what should you plant?
 What is the easiest vegetable to grow?
 Where should you plant it?

 No need for questions after today because I have the answers for you!
 Try growing these easy vegetables:

-The first item on this list of easy vegetables to grow for beginners is incredibly easy to grow.
-Bell peppers love heat and water.
-They need fertilizer about once a month and some support once the peppers get bigger.
+The first item on this list of easy vegetables for beginners to grow is incredibly easy.
+Peppers love heat and water.
+They need fertilizer once a month and some support once the peppers get bigger.
 But that’s about it.

-To Harvest: once your peppers have reached the color you want them to be, use a pair of scissors to cut them off of the plant.
+To Harvest: Once your peppers have reached the color you want them to be, use scissors to cut them off of the plant.
 The longer they stay on, the more Vitamin C they will have and the sweeter they will be.

 To Harvest: It takes about 50-60 days for a beet to reach maturity.
 When you’re ready to dig them up, simply loosen the soil slightly and pull.